Book censorship in the United States: Captain Underpants series

 Dav Pilkey's Captain Underpants is a twelve-book-long illustrated children's novel series that revolves around two fourth-grade boys named George Beard and Harold Hutchins, and the misadventures that ensue after they hypnotize their mean principal, Mr. Krupp, into believing he's the superhero Captain Underpants.
 All books in the series have been faced with bans, and the American Library Association reported them as being among the most challenged books in 2013 and 2014.
 The books were most commonly banned due to assertions that the main characters are disrespectful to authority and that the humor is inappropriate.
 The twelfth book resulted in increased efforts to censor it due to it revealing that one of the main characters, Harold, is gay.

 The Perks of Being a Wallflower

 The Perks of Being a Wallflower, written by Stephen Chbosky, tells the story of a high school freshman named Charlie, who is shy, intelligent, and introspective.
 The book highlights Charlie's experiences regarding beginning high school and falling in love, but also includes moments of grief and references to sexual abuse.
 Despite the messages of self-discovery and acceptance, as well as the emphasis on friendship, the book was banned or challenged every year between 2003 and 2017, and later in 2019, 2022, 2023, and 2024.
+In 2024, the novel was tied with Toni Morrison's The Bluest Eye as the third most challenged book in the country.